 The Laboratory at the CSU Health Network provides high-quality, affordable clinical diagnostic testing for CSU students with orders from medical providers.
 State-of-the-art equipment is utilized to perform chemistry, hematology, and endocrinology.
-Microbiology, Ova and Parasite exams, and many cultures are also performed on site.
-The lab staff includes nationally-certified medical laboratory scientists and nationally-certified phlebotomists.
-The CSU Health Network Laboratory holds a certificate of compliance through the Center for Clinical Standards and Quality (CLIA).
+Microbiology (cultures and molecular science) are also performed on site.
+The lab staff includes nationally-certified Medical Laboratory Scientists and nationally-certified Phlebotomists.
+The CSU Health Network Laboratory holds a certificate of compliance through CMS/CLIA.

 Check-in for the Lab is located on the 2nd floor of the CSU Health and Medical Center at the Medical Services reception desk.
-No appointment necessary.
-We are able to draw orders or perform testing for your outside or home provider with the proper orders.
-In addition, we can also draw your lab requests for Medicaid insurance and send to a reference laboratory (for a nominal draw fee)
+The laboratory can draw orders or perform testing for your outside or home provider with the appropriate forms.
+Although CSU Health Network is not a Medicaid facility, we can draw your lab requests and send samples to an appropriate Medicaid laboratory.

-Some of the tests performed in-house by the CSU Health Network Laboratory include:
+Some of the tests performed in-house by CSU Health Network Laboratory include:

-- Hematology: Complete blood count (CBC), peripheral blood smear, mono test, malarial smear review, influenza A and B, sedimentation rate/ESR
+- Hematology: Complete blood count (CBC), peripheral blood smear, mono test, malarial smear review, Sedimentation rate/ESR

 - Glucose screening: Finger stick glucometer